Between Night and Dawn

 Between Night and Dawn (Zwischen Nacht und Morgen) is a 1931 German drama film directed by Gerhard Lamprecht and starring Aud Egede-Nissen, Oskar Homolka, and Eduard von Winterstein.
 The film's sets were designed by the art director Otto Moldenhauer.
 It is a remake of the 1927 silent film Tragedy of the Street starring Asta Nielsen.
-It was originally intended she should reprise her role for the sound remake, but was ultimately replaced by the Norwegian actress Aud Egede-Nissen.
+It was originally intended that she should reprise her role for the sound remake, but ultimately Norwegian actress Aud Egede-Nissen was cast in the role.
 The film premiered at the Gloria-Palast in Berlin.